 • It is not always clear who can view and access the data.
 For example, under certain commercial cloud storage companies’ terms of service employees may have the right to access or even use your data.
 This should be a concern for all researchers, but is particularly important to bear in mind when dealing with personal, sensitive, or commercially valuable data.

-We strongly recommend using College maintained services rather than commercial cloud providers for the storage of research data.
+We strongly recommend using Imperial maintained services rather than commercial cloud providers for the storage of research data.
 Commercial cloud storage should not be used to store sensitive or confidential data.
 For advice on how to store and manage access to personal or sensitive data contact ICT Security.